neurodata/checklists/words.md

 10. first: somebody reading this will think they did it first, and they are at least partially correct. firstness should be implied by context.
 11. most/least/best/worst/better/worse/optimal/*est: requires a citation as it is an empirical claim, or evidence, and a dimension along which the comparison is made
 12. no reason: somebody might have a reason that we haven't thought of.
+13. essential/necessary: is it though? says who? nobody could ever figure out a way around it? you probably mean useful.